Alannikos/edg4llm/README.md

-A unified tool to generate fine-tuning datasets for LLMs, including questions, answers, and dialogues.
+Easy Data Generation For Large Language Model, A unified tool to generate fine-tuning datasets for LLMs, including questions, answers, and dialogues.

 ## Table of Contents